isomerpages/moe-westviewpri/index.md

 image: /images/RWD_logo.png
 permalink: /
 notification: "Announcements: New!
 Updated resources for P6 parents on Education and Career Guidance.
-Click on \"What's On\" to find out more."
+Click on \"What's On\" to find out more"
 sections:
   - hero:
       background: /images/westviewpri.gif